caseyltaylor/caseyltaylor.github.io/publications.md

 **Key conference presentations of my research findings**

-Australian Society for Parasitology, Parasitravaganza: Understanding the drivers of tick tick encounters in urban areas (2020)
+Australian Society for Parasitology, Parasitravaganza: Understanding the drivers of tick encounters in urban areas (2020)

 Ecological Society of Australia: What drives tick occurrence in urban areas of Australia?
 (2019)

-The Australian Mammal Society: Understanding the drivers of small mammal ad tick activity (2019)
+The Australian Mammal Society: Understanding the drivers of small mammal and tick activity (2019)

 Ecological Society of Australia: Introduced rabbits are hosts of immature Ixodes ticks in urban areas (2018)